 - We have long supported a national ingredient labeling regime that informs and educates consumers about food product contents

-- Naturally, we support President Obama’s decision to sign into US law a federal, uniform approach to GMO disclosure on food product labels
+- Naturally, we support the former President Obama’s decision to sign into US law a federal, uniform approach to GMO disclosure on food product labels

 - New labeling law (“disclosure standard”) has something for all sides

 We have stated early and often (and publicly) that we believe people have a right to know what’s in their food, full stop.
 We frankly don’t understand—and certainly don’t agree with—the arguments for keeping food ingredient facts and processing aids (of all kinds) hidden from the consumer.
 If you follow food safety protocols/rules, and produce a safe food ingredient, you have nothing to hide.
 Why sow the seeds of doubt by resisting consumer demands for transparency?

 That said, we empathise with those in the food industry who oppose labeling.
 As countless government and academic reports have concluded over the years—the most recent one being the tome produced in summer 2016 by the National Academies of Science—food ingredients made with or from “GMO” ingredients are every bit as safe for human consumption as their counterparts (contrary to what some in the profit-focused non-GMO certification industry assert).

 But, GMO labeling is part and parcel of the new epoch of transparency in which we live.
 The food industry has been slow to adapt to the consumer demand for ingredient transparency that has evolved.
 The truth is that the void and culture of secrecy in the food industry, created by inaction and recalcitrance, enabled anti-GMO activists to exploit the moment.

 Food is no safer today than it was the day before Obama signed this labeling bill into law.
 But, there is now a new mechanism (what regulators refer to as a “disclosure standard”) through which consumers can learn more about their food.